 Use or disclosure of personal information

-- as required for delivery of the service to the patient,
+as required for delivery of the service to the patient, including sharing of address and phone number with third-party providers for the purposes of parcel delivery and tracking.

 Accuracy of your information